-The Authority has the following investment and derivative instruments measured at fair value which are included in the statements of net position as of December 31, 2023 and December 31, 2022:
+The Authority has the following investment and derivative instruments measured at fair value which are included in the statements of net position as of December 31, 2024 and December 31, 2023.
+It should be noted that the STIF investment is not included in these schedules since it is valued at net asset value.